influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/spec.md

 SHOW MEASUREMENTS

--- show measurements where region tag = 'uswest' AND host tag = 'serverA' SHOW MEASUREMENTS WHERE region = 'uswest' AND host = 'serverA'
+-- show measurements where region tag = 'uswest' AND host tag = 'serverA' SHOW MEASUREMENTS WHERE "region" = 'uswest' AND "host" = 'serverA'

 -- show measurements that start with 'h2o'
 SHOW MEASUREMENTS WITH MEASUREMENT =~ /h2o.*/